mageni/.github/profile/README.md

     <li>Star 🌟 the <a href="https://github.com/mageni/mageni/stargazers">main Mageni repo</a> 👩‍💻</li>
 </ul>

+<h2>Mageni helps reduce climate change 🌱</h2>
+Mageni is a member of the <a href="https://climate.stripe.com/nJ22UV" target="_blank">Stripe Climate</a> and contributes 1% of the revenue to reduce climate change.

 <h2>Legal, DMCA, License, GPL, Copyrights, and Fair Use ⚖️</h2>

 On the legal section you will learn how Mageni is lawfully and rightfully exercising its fair use rights as authorized by 17 U.S.C. § 107 and the GPL while it upholds and cherishes the copyright holders' rights.